TU-Delft-DCC/TU-Delft-DCC.github.io/docs/software/testing_matlab.md

 # Testing with MATLAB

 In this guide, we will discuss writing and running tests with Matlab.
-See the [documentation from Matlab](https://nl.mathworks.com/help/matlab/matlab-unit-test-framework.html) for more information
+See the [documentation from Matlab](https://nl.mathworks.com/help/matlab/matlab-unit-test-framework.html) for more information.

 ## Writing tests